 How consumer-electronics makers are faring

-Makers and sellers of consumer-electronics devices have been releasing their earnings reports for the latest quarter.
+Makers and sellers of consumer-electronics devices have begun releasing their earnings reports for the latest quarter.
 Here's a look at selected companies that report unit sales on phones, tablet computers and other devices.

-— July 19: Microsoft Corp. says it shipped 1.1 million Xbox 360 consoles during the April-June period, down from 1.7 million a year earlier.
+— Oct.
+18: Microsoft Corp. says it shipped 1.7 million Xbox 360 consoles during the latest quarter, down 26 percent from 2.3 million a year earlier.

-— Aug.
-1: Garmin Ltd. says it sold 3.9 million GPS navigation and other devices in the second quarter, up 4 percent from a year earlier.
+— Oct.
+31: Garmin Ltd. says it sold 3.7 million devices in the third quarter, 7 percent more than a year ago.